 - 2008: Graphics hardware now supports between thousands and millions of threads.

-in 2002.
-So in the future, your machine won't have very many more
+- In the future, your machine won't have many more GHz, instead it

 will have many more cores.
 Nobody knows how to program those